-QI is also auditing to this provision and find that staff have maintained SUBSTANTIAL COMPLIANCE in both the audit of August 2022 (100% compliance), February 2023 (96% compliance), and August 2023 (100% compliance) of meeting timeliness standards for patients receiving initial medications.
+- ACH Intake policy outlines that any ongoing medication, or a clinically appropriate alternative, shall be provided within 48 hours of verification of the prescription or from a determination by a physician that the medication is medically necessary.
+Any orders that cannot be reconciled or verified, such as those with conflicting prescriptions from multiple prescribers, shall be referred to a health care provider for reconciliation or verification the next clinic day after booking. - QI is also auditing to this provision and find that staff have maintained SUBSTANTIAL COMPLIANCE in both the audit of August 2022 (100% compliance), February 2023 (96% compliance), August 2023 (100% compliance), and February 2024 (100% compliance) of meeting timeliness standards for patients receiving initial medications.
 See recent data from the Medication Initiation and Renewal Audit below.

-Medication Initiation and Renewal Indicator Data Period 08/17/22 (N=42) 02/16-17/23 (N=44) 08/16/23 (N=52) Timely initial medication (<48 hours from order) 35/35 (100%) 23/24 (96%) 44/44 (100%) Timely renewal (no missed doses) 6/7 (86%) 18/20 (90%) 5/8 (62%)
+Medication Initiation and Renewal la dianta a Data Period Indicator 08/17/22 (N=42) 02/16-17/23 (N=44) 08/16/23 (N=52) 02/16/2024 (N=48) Timely initial medication (<48 hours from order) 35/35 (100%) 23/24 (96%) 44/44 (100%) 37/37 (100%) Timely renewal (no missed doses) 6/7 (86%) 18/20 (90%) 5/8 (62%) 11/11 (100%)

-• VI.B.6.
-SUBSTANTIAL COMPLIANCE
+VI.B.6.

-- The policies listed above are consistent with this requirement and were implemented with approval of the courtappointed experts. - The nurse intake encounter has been configured to have recommended orders based on responses to intake questions.
+- The policies listed above are consistent with this requirement and were implemented with approval of the court-appointed experts. - The nurse intake encounter has been configured to have recommended orders based on responses to intake questions.
 Each order has a priority level dependent upon the response and to all service lines.
-Orders can be easily made by clicking the button within the nurse intake encounter. - Regarding the SME recommendation - - Nurses send referrals to providers based on the acuity of patient needs.
-The orders are built into the Nurse Intake Encounter.
+Orders can be easily made by clicking the button within the nurse intake encounter. - Regarding the SME recommendation -

-- Orders for withdrawal monitoring are automatically ordered when the patient scores a CIWA or COWS score of 0 or above. - ACH meets the Consent Decree required timeframes for initial medication review and first dose. - Order sets for detox monitoring exist within the nurse intake encounter. - VI.B.7.
-SUBSTANTIAL COMPLIANCE - Annual Nurse Intake Training was developed and first provided in December 2022.
+- Nurses send referrals to providers based on the acuity of patient needs.
+The orders are built into the Nurse Intake Encounter. - Orders for withdrawal monitoring are automatically ordered when the patient scores a CIWA or COWS score of 0 or above. - ACH meets the Consent Decree required timeframes for initial medication review and first dose. - Order sets for detox monitoring exist within the nurse intake encounter. - SSO Status: N/A - VI.B.7. - ACH Status: SUBSTANTIAL COMPLIANCE - Annual Nurse Intake Training was developed and first provided in December 2022.
 Annual training is required annually and tracked in the County's software, ProList. - QI staff developed several audit tools to assess the nurse intake process.
-Reviews completed during this monitoring period include: - ADA Identification and Documentation at Intake - Withdrawal Monitoring in the Booking Loop - Medication Initiation and Renewal - Referrals at Intake - o Intake Continuous Quality Improvement (CQI) studies occur on a regular basis and are sent to SME. - QI began in-person observation audits of the Nurse Intake process in January 2023 to ensure all screening questions are asked and will continue with each Intake Audit.
+Reviews completed during this monitoring period include: - ADA Identification and Documentation at Intake - Withdrawal Monitoring in the Booking Loop - Medication Initiation and Renewal - Referrals at Intake - Intake Continuous Quality Improvement (CQI) studies occur on a regular basis and are sent to SME. - QI began in-person observation audits of the Nurse Intake process in January 2023 to ensure all screening questions are asked and will continue with each Intake Audit.